Netcracker/DRNavigator/documentation/Architecture.md

 HTTP Code: 400

-3. Don't define run-service or define it as non string type:
+3. run-service not defined or defined as a non-string type

 ```
 $ curl -XPOST \